 Next time you head to the grocery store, bulk up your shopping list with a few of these non-perishable items.

 - Meals in a Box/Can: Ravioli, chili, pasta, rice and soup kits, especially those that are lower in sodium and higher in fiber and protein.
 Dinner doesn’t get easier than an entire meal that’s shelf-stable, which is a plus for those without stocked kitchens.

 - Canned Meats: Canned chicken, tuna, and ham are easy to toss into soups and casseroles or added to a sandwich or cracker.
 The versatility and protein make these important pantry staples.

 - Peanut Butter: Loved by kids and adults alike, this great source of protein can be a welcome sight at breakfast, lunch, dinner, or as a snack.
 Look for varieties that are lower in sugar.

 - Shelf Stable or Powdered Milk: Because no fridge is required to keep this milk fresh, it’s accessible for everyone.
 Plus, it provides much-needed calcium and protein.

 - Canned Beans: Loaded with protein and fiber, canned beans provide an excellent, nutritious way to fill hungry stomachs.
 Opt for low-sodium whenever possible.
 (Are you seeing a protein pattern?
 It’s our MOST needed but LEAST donated supply!)

-- Fruit: Whether canned or in plastic cups, it's an excellent source of nutrition and fiber.
-Choose those packed in water or fruit juice rather than sugary syrups.
-A glass of juice counts as a serving of fruit, so juices are also welcome!
+- Fruit: Canned or in plastic cups, it’s an excellent source of nutrition and fiber especially if it’s packed in water or juice vs. sugary syrups.
+A glass of juice equals a serving of fruit, so juices are also welcome!

 - Pasta: This is a pantry staple since it’s easy to turn into a meal.
 Whole grain varieties offer more fiber and nutrition than white pasta.